top of page

 Low-carb diets can also increase cortisol, the body’s primary stress hormone.
 When carbohydrate intake is restricted, the body relies more heavily on fat for energy, a process that can trigger a stress response.
 Elevated cortisol levels are problematic for thyroid health, as they can suppress thyroid function, increase inflammation, and disrupt the delicate hormonal balance needed to manage Hashimoto’s effectively.

-For someone with an autoimmune condition, chronic stress—whether emotional, physical, or dietary—can worsen symptoms and hinder progress in managing their health.
+For someone with an autoimmune condition, chronic stress, whether emotional, physical, or dietary, can worsen symptoms and make recovery more difficult.

 Healthy carbohydrate sources such as sweet potatoes, squash, root vegetables, fruits, and whole grains (if tolerated) provide steady, nutrient-rich energy.
 These foods also help regulate insulin levels, which supports thyroid hormone conversion and overall hormonal balance.

 While stable blood sugar levels are important for managing Hashimoto’s, extreme carbohydrate restriction is not the answer.
-Instead, a moderate, balanced approach that includes healthy fats, proteins, and slow-digesting carbs can help stabilise blood sugar without depriving the body of the glucose it needs for thyroid and immune system function.
+Instead, a moderate, balanced approach that includes healthy fats, proteins, and fibre can help stabilise blood sugar without putting the body under unecessary stress, depriving the body of the glucose it needs for thyroid and immune system function.

 Keto diet

-• Why Keto May Not Be Sustainable for Hashimoto’s
+Why Keto May Not Be Sustainable for Hashimoto’s and Thyroid Health

 • Impaired thyroid function due to reduced T4-to-T3 conversion.